kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle/errata.md

 > **NOTE**: If you utilize the code package available on GitHub at [https://github.com/kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle](https://github.com/kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle), the fixes below are already incorporated into the code.

+### Data is not persisted should the app be terminated after a `pause` event

+This is because there is no auto-save mechanism in place.
+One could add such a mechanism by listening to `blur` events and calling `saveNote` and `savePath` as appropriate.
+But this doesn't handle the case should the user put the app in the background without `blur`ing off a field.

+In this case, FilerV7 has been modified to show an example of proper persistence of data.
+The note that is currently being edited is saved to `localStorage` (since we can't use native plugins).
+If the app is paused and then terminated, on the next startup, the data will still be in `localStorage`, and the app will create the note from `localStorage`.
+This makes it appear to the user as if no data was lost.

+Of course, it's still possible to lose data -- if the app is terminated out-right without an intervening `pause`, there's no chance.
+In this case, one could use a combination of the two plus a save every few seconds in order to reduce the chance of data loss.

+For more information about how FilerV7 was modified, see the `pause-resume-handling.md` document in this code package.

 ### Recording video notes doesn't change the unit on the note

 Version 0.3.0 of the `media-capture` plugin isn't returning the length of the video; no known fix at this time.